-I have a chicken enchilada recipe for you that will change your life for the better.
-Say goodbye to canned enchilada sauce and get ready to experience a whole new level of taste and authentic flavor with homemade Mexican cuisine.
+The Best Homemade Chicken Enchiladas.
+Say goodbye to canned enchilada sauce and get ready to experience a whole new level of taste and flavor with homemade Mexican cuisine.!

 I first started making this recipe about five years ago after my friend Josie posted them on her blog.
 I have made them countless times since.
 Everything about them is homemade.
 You start from scratch with both the chicken and the sauce.